 Dental inlays and onlays are conservative dental restorations that Dr. Amy Marckese uses at her Indianapolis dentist office.
-DentalSpa uses high quality porcelain material; one of the strongest, most durable treatment option available today for patients whose teeth have experienced excessive damage or wear.
+DentalSpa uses high-quality porcelain material.
+This is one of the strongest, most durable treatment options available today for patients whose teeth have experienced excessive damage or wear.

 Porcelain inlays and onlays are used to restore teeth that have been affected by trauma or decay.
 Their purpose is to make the tooth stronger by holding it together while retaining a natural, esthetically pleasing color.
 They are used in instances when there is deficient tooth structure to support a filling but the tooth is still in a condition that does not require a dental crown.

 I had a few filings put in and generally I have a lot of anxiety at the dentist.
 At DentalSpa, everything from the paraffin hand dip and massage to the yummy smoothie at the end of my appointment made me feel better about being there.
 I had a great experience and would recommend then to anyone!